 Flexibility Skills: If an athlete can lengthen their stride by one inch due to an improved range of motion in their skeletal joints and soft tissue they will take 48 less strides in a one mile race.
 Imagine what that would do to their performance!
 Improving range of motion has not been linked to over-striding so it can be nothing but beneficial to the athlete.
 Recent studies show us too much static stretching leads to a temporary loss of force production by the muscle.
 For this reason it is hard to find time for flexibility work during the season.
 However, during the winter is a great time to develop a new normal range of motion for each athlete.
 Develop a static and dynamic stretching routine that is done consistently.

 Coordination Skills: Many scientific studies link high coordination skills with elite athletes.
 It is a skill that separates the champions from the others.
-In distance training it is largely an overlooked bio-motor skill although speed development does lead to greater coordination development.
+In cross country training it is largely an overlooked bio-motor skill although speed development does lead to greater coordination development.
 Developing greater coordination skills through drills are not activities that raise the heart rate of the athlete.
 The basic premise is to improve the balance of the athlete.
 Running is an activity where one lands on one foot, establishing a balanced platform, and then transfers body mass across to the other foot.
 Drills include: standing on one foot as long as the athlete can while the heel is lifted, repeating this drill with a ten pound plate from the weight room, now add a lateral hop back and forth on one foot holding the plate.
 Other drills include: craning on one leg and trying to pick up a quarter off of the floor, craning while a partner shifts ones center of mass.
 These coordination skills can be worked on every day during the off-season when there is more time at hand.

 Athletes and coaches should enjoy the off-season.
 There are many activities that can be done during this time that cannot be done at other times.
 Think about complete “bio-motor” development at this time, even though it is not a real word.